• home

 SUMMARY

-Experience the best of Cambodia on a comprehensive two-week journey right into the heart of the country.
-Get to know the people, landscape, customs and cuisine that make this place so incredible from the capital city Phnom Penh to the rural village Sambor Prei Kuk.
-Travel to the French-colonial elegance of Battambang and see the time-worn grandeur of Angkor Wat – a UNESCO World Heritage Site – at sunrise.
-Visit the remote south and discover the magical country of the Khmers, before heading to Koh Rong Island for two days of blissful beach time.
+See the best of Cambodia on a comprehensive two-week journey right into the heart of the country.
+Get to know the people, landscape, customs and cuisine, from the capital city Phnom Penh to the rural village Sambor Prei Kuk.
+Experience the French elegance of Battambang and see the time-worn grandeur of Angkor Wat – a UNESCO World Heritage site – at sunrise.
+Visit the remote south and discover the country of the Khmers, before heading to Koh Rong Island for two days of blissful beach time.
 If you want to see all the best sights that Cambodia has to offer, with a local leader who knows all the secrets, this one’s for you.

 TOTAL DURATION : 14 Days